-The ZipAccel-D core can be mapped in any Xilinx FPGA device, provide sufficient resources are available.
+The ZipAccel-D core can be mapped in any AMD FPGA device, providing sufficient resources are available.
 The FPGA resources requirements and throughput depend on the core’s configuration.
 Also, ZipAccel-D’s performance can scale by using multiple core instances.

-The following are sample implementation results for two configurations of the core on Xilinx devices.
+The following are sample implementation results for two configurations of the core on AMD devices.
 These results do not represent the smallest possible area requirements nor the highest possible clock frequency.